 - C.2.1 If a volume control can be used with the equipment under test, the volume control needs to be set to maximum level for the tests. - C.2.2 An initial measurement at the maximum input signal level needs to be made to determine the frequency producing the highest acoustic pressure.
-The signal level should then be varied over the specified range at this frequency. - C.2.3 Unless it can be established that the CE being tested does not have the capability to dynamically vary the receive gain in response to a received signal, measurements over the frequency range and subsequent signal level range needs to be performed as a series of step tests. - C.2.4 Recommended step test parameters for devices that provide absolute control of level: - (a) Frequency steps to be in one-third octave intervals over the frequency range from 400 Hz to 900 Hz and in one-sixth octave intervals over the frequency range from 900 Hz to 4 kHz. - (b) Tone duration: 500 ms - (c) Tone off time between steps: 3 seconds - (d) Level step size: - (i) Analogue PSTN interface: 3 V r.m.s. - (ii) Digital (including air) interface: 2 dB - (iii) Handsets/headsets graduated between 100 mV and 10 V r.m.s. - C.2.5 Recommended step test parameters for devices that control level relative to active speech level: - (a) Frequency steps to be in one-third octave intervals over the frequency range from 400 Hz to 900 Hz and in one-sixth octave intervals over the frequency range from 900 Hz to 4 kHz. - (b) 5 seconds of active speech. - (c) 1 second silence or less. - (d) Tone duration: 500 ms
+The signal level should then be varied over the specified range at this frequency. - C.2.3 Unless it can be established that the CE being tested does not have the capability to dynamically vary the receive gain in response to a received signal, measurements over the frequency range and subsequent signal level range needs to be performed as a series of step tests. - C.2.4 Recommended step test parameters for devices that provide absolute control of level: - (a) Frequency steps to be in one-third octave intervals over the frequency range from 100 Hz to 900 Hz, one-twelfth octave intervals over the frequency range from 900 Hz to 3 kHz and one-sixth octave intervals over the frequency range from 3 kHz to 8 kHz. - (b) Tone duration: 500 ms - (c) Tone off time between steps: 3 seconds - (d) Level step size: - (i) Analogue PSTN interface graduated between 100 mV and 30 V r.m.s. - (ii) Digital (including air) interface: 2 dB - (iii) Handsets/headsets graduated between 100 mV and 10 V r.m.s. - C.2.5 Recommended step test parameters for devices that control level relative to active speech level: - (a) Frequency steps to be in one-third octave intervals over the frequency range from 100 Hz to 900 Hz, one-twelfth octave intervals over the frequency range from 900 Hz to 3 kHz and one-sixth octave intervals over the frequency range from 3 kHz to 8 kHz. - (b) 5 seconds of active speech.

+- (c) 1 second silence or less.

+- (d) Tone duration: 500 ms

 - (e) Tone off time between steps: 3 seconds

 - (f) Level step size:

-- (a) Analogue PSTN interface: 3 V r.m.s.
+- (a) Analogue PSTN interface graduated between 100 mV and 30 V r.m.s.

 - (b) Digital (including air) interface: 2 dB

 - (c) Handsets/headsets graduated between 100 mV and 10 V r.m.s.

-NOTE: These recommended test sequences for C2.4 are included as a CD ROM provided with AS/ACIF S004.
+NOTE: These recommended test sequences for C2.4 are included as a CD ROM provided with AS/CA S004.

 - C.2.6 Testing is to be undertaken using the appropriate artificial ear as described in ITU-T Recommendation P.57. - C.2.7 Measurements of supra-aural and supra-concha earphones may be performed at the ERP provided that a suitable conversion is made to determine the equivalent sound pressure levels at the DRP.
-The conversion information should be replicated in the test report. - C.2.8 Testing needs to be undertaken using a sound level meter equivalent to that described in IEC 61672 using the following settings: 'A' frequency weighting, 'RMS' detection and 'F' or 'Fast' time weighting with maximum value held, i.e. 'max hold'.
+The conversion information should be replicated in the test report. - C.2.8 Testing needs to be undertaken using a sound level meter equivalent to that described in AS IEC 61672 using the following settings: 'RMS' detection and 'F' or 'Fast' time weighting with maximum value held, i.e. 'max hold'.